Table of Contents

 - Most commonly used CFD software and tools for numerical simulations are shown below

 Comprehensive CFD Software

-- These CFD solvers have been developed a wide varieties of complex flows like turbulent , multiphase and combustion etc.
+- In the last four decades, CFD solvers have been developed for a wide variety of complex flows like turbulent, multiphase and combustion etc.

 - These solvers have been used in many industries and well-practiced numerical models are available there